 Hiro is mesmerized by their dancing and is drawn to Angie like a moth to a flame.
 However, Hiro can’t figure out where his true feelings lie.
 Is he entranced by the dance or by Angie himself?

 I won’t go into the rest of the story, but Hiro, Angie, Bene, and even Nonino have stories where they are all intertwined, wrapped up, and swept away like the Tango itself.
 The words are poetry, and the dance is hypnotic.
 I hope you decide to read it.
 There is explicit sex here, and it’s at an 18+ age rating.
-It can be read from the Sublime Manga website or purchased on booksellers like Amazon.
+It can be read from the Sublime Manga website or purchased from booksellers like Amazon.
 The ending will leave you in an emotional state, as I cry on every re-read.
 I hope you enjoy it, and I look forward to hearing your thoughts.